 Macau is an autonomous territory and a Special Administrative Region of China, located in the country’s Southeastern coast.
 It is a free port that benefits from its openness to global trade and foreign investments.
-The importance of foreign trade is reflected in the combined value of Macau’s imports and exports, which is equal to 115% of its GDP.
-While it is best known as a destination for gambling and tourism, the banking, construction and media sectors of its economy are quite prominent.
+The importance of foreign trade is reflected in the combined value of Macau’s imports and exports, which is equal to 110% of its GDP.
+The most prominent industries are tourism, gambling, banking, construction and media.

 Currency: Macanese Pataca

 Principal Languages: Chinese, Portuguese

 Government: China’s Special Administrative Region Headed by a Chief Executive

 Capital City: Beijing (as Macau is China’s Special Administrative Region)

 An important principle of employment legislation in Macau is that an employment contract is void if it offers lesser benefits than the minimum standard set by the law.
 The minimum age at which someone can start working is 18 years old.
 However, minors ages 16-18, and even 14-16, are allowed to work under certain conditions.

 It is not mandatory to have a written employment contract, except when employing minors or working under a fixed term contract.
 A probation period of 90 days is allowed, which can be increased to 180 days for managerial posts.
 In case of fixed-term contracts, the probationary period is only 30 days.

 Regular work hours are restricted to 8 hours a day and 48 hours in a week.
 Daily limit may go up to 12 hours, but the weekly limit still needs to be maintained.
 Any change in the work schedule can be implemented only with mutual agreement.